Scalability problems can be solved using many approaches. This document describes Vitess’ approach to address these problems.

 Vitess is a highly available service, and Vitess itself needs to store a small amount of metadata very reliably.
 For that purpose, Vitess needs a highly available and consistent data store.

 Lock servers were built for this exact purpose, and Vitess needs one such cluster to be setup to run smoothly.
-Vitess can be customized to utilize any lock server, and by default it supports zookeeper and etcd.
+Vitess can be customized to utilize any lock server, and by default it supports Zookeeper, etcd and Consul.
 We call this component Topology Service.

 As Vitess is meant to run in multiple data centers / regions (called cells below), it relies on two different lock servers: